asreview/asreview/docs/source/lab/project_create.rst

 -------------

 In this step, you have to select a mode.
 The default is **Oracle**.
-For a description of all modi, see :ref:`data_labeled:Fully, partially, and unlabeled data`.
+For a description of all modi, see :ref:`lab/data_labeled:Fully, partially, and unlabeled data`.
 In short, if you want to:

 - screen a dataset from scratch -> Oracle mode with unlabeled data;